rakoth-gri/gri_slider/readme.md

 });
 ```

+Types of values for the prop:

+- **isAutoSlider** --> boolean | undefined

 By default: false

-#### 'imgInSlideCount' - the optional number property which determines the number of images within a single slide:
+#### 2.4 'imgInSlideCount' - the optional property which determines the number of images within a single slide:

 ```javascript
 new AutoSlider({